wonderfulspam/ariel/SPECIFICATION.md

-# Aleph - Public Domain Audiobook Converter
+# Ariel - Public Domain Audiobook Converter

 ## Project Overview

-Aleph transforms public domain books into audiobooks with AI-generated voices for different characters.
-Like Borges' Aleph that contains all other points in space, this tool contains all possible voices to bring any text to life.
+Ariel transforms public domain books into audiobooks with AI-generated voices for different characters.
+Like Shakespeare's spirit Ariel, who could transform and adapt to any form, this tool transforms written words through a sea-change into something rich and strange - bringing text to life with diverse voices that emerge from the digital realm to tell their stories.

 ---